csci-185/spring2023/pages/syllabus.md

 ### Homework & Projects (50%)
 You will be given regular homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
 They are each designed to take between 4-6 hours to complete, so leave yourself enough time!

-### Quizzes (20%)
+### Quizzes (10%)
-There will be 3 quizzes, which are intended to ensure that you understand some basic programming and web-related concepts.
-Your Quiz 3 score can replace one of your previous quiz scores if you did poorly on either Quiz 1 or Quiz 2.
+There will be 2 quizzes, which are intended to ensure that you understand the web design and programming and concepts relevant to the course.
+Your final exam score can replace one of your quiz scores if you did poorly on a quiz.

+### Final Exam (10%)
+There will be a cumulative final exam that will be administered during your regularly scheduled final exam slot.

 ## Course Materials & Resources